semazurek/Terminal-Manager-Bash/README.md

 # Terminal-Manager-Bash

-Unix Shell Script used to remote management with some few features.
+Unix Shell Script used for remote management with some few features.
 Tested on Debian 8.
 Writen for Debian distro (Kali etc.)

 ## What it can do